 The module aims to provide a comprehensive and interdisciplinary approach of the current channels and retail formats in the fashion / luxury / design industry, along with the key indicators of economic performance of the retail and wholesale processes.
 During the course, students will analyze the main formats that are present today in the industry (eg: traditional and innovative, off-line and on-line, integrated and independent, large and small, …), with the aim to understand the uniqueness of each of them, also in relation to the context of the relevant market (geographical, cultural, locational).
 The common thread of this course is the need, from the brand’s point of view, of an ΄omnichannel and multiformat‘ approach aimed to establish a seamless experience across the different touch points.

-• Digital Fashion
+• Digital Retail Experience

-The module is aimed to cover, through an interdisciplinary perspective, the process of the integrated design of retail formats, taking as a point of reference the maximization of the experiential dimension of the point of sale, both in its communicative and business values.
+The module is aimed to cover, through an interdisciplinary perspective, the process of the integrated design of retail formats, taking as a point of reference the maximization andi digitization of the experiential dimension of the point of sale, both in its communicative and business values.

 The key points of the design process are the coherence of the retail format with the brand, the location (country, areas, etc..), the content (products, services, sales staff).
 The course is enriched by a series of case studies of best practices for the creation of the retail experience, both online and offline.
 Working on real case studies, the students will develop visual merchandising skills too.